Connect to Country in Australia’s iconic Red Centre on an Adelaide to Uluru tour.

 Day 3: Flinders Ranges to William Creek via the Oodnadatta Track* (Saturday)

-Today we’re taking the bus off the beaten path and travelling along a section of one of Australia’s most iconic unsealed roads, the iconic Oodnadatta Track.
+Today, we are getting off the beaten path and travelling along a section of one of Australia’s most iconic unsealed roads, the iconic Oodnadatta Track.
 Drive through eerie and moonlike desert scenery as the landscape uncovers highlights like Lake Eyre (Australia’s largest salt lake) and the Mutonia Sculpture Park.
-Travel through Anna Creek Station, the world’s largest working cattle station.
-Covering an area of six million acres, it is equivalent to the size of Belgium!

 Come late afternoon, arrive in the tiny outback settlement of William Creek.
 In the middle of nowhere, on the way to somewhere, this quirky town with a population of ten is an icon of the South Australian Outback.
-After dinner, you might like to enjoy a cold drink in the heritage-listed William Creek Hotel, which opened in 1887.
+Enjoy a cold drink and pub meal in the heritage-listed William Creek Hotel, which opened in 1887.
 Then curl up in your swag under the stars in the campground.

 Accommodation